Shingles - aftercareHerpes zoster - treatment

 - A cool, wet compresses on the affected skin

 - Soothing baths and lotions, such as colloidal oatmeal bath, starch baths, or calamine lotion

 - Zostrix, a cream that contains capsaicin (an extract of pepper)

 - Antihistamines to reduce itching (taken by mouth or applied to the skin)

 Keep your skin clean.
 Throw away bandages you use to cover your skin sores.
 Throw away or wash in hot water clothing that has contact with your skin sores.
 Wash your sheets and towels in hot water.

-Resting in bed until your fever goes down is advised.
+Rest in bed until your fever goes down.

-You may be given narcotics pain relievers.
-Take them only as directed.
+You may be given a narcotic pain reliever .
+Take it only as directed.
 These medicines can:

 - Make you sleepy and confused.
-When you are taking narcotics, do not drink alcohol or use heavy machinery.
+When you are taking a narcotic, DO NOT drink alcohol or use heavy machinery.

 - Make your skin feel itchy.